MikeSoughton/DarkMatterML/README.md

 The folder `hepML-master` is the package [hepML](https://github.com/aelwood/hepML) which is used to obtain the results in `susy-backgd` and `susy-othersig`.

-There is also the folder `misc` which contains miscellaneous files
+There is also the folder `misc` which contains miscellaneous files such as our paper and figures as well as old code for reference purposes.

 ## Running the code